network/ssh should depend on fs-minimal instead of fs-local

 The ssh.xml manifest currently has a dependency on fs-local.
 If there's an issue with a non-critical mountpoint on boot, this will cause ssh to drop into maintenance and prevent remote access.
 If the dependency is changed to fs-minimal though, as long as critical mountpoints are there ssh will start allowing someone to log into the box and fix fs-local.

 --- ssh.xml.orig Fri Jul 22 15:50:43 2016 +++ ssh.xml Fri Jul 22 15:51:14 2016 @@ -42,12 +42,12 @@ <single_instance /> - <dependency name='fs-local' + <dependency name='fs-minimal' grouping='require_all' restart_on='none' type='service'> <service_fmri - value='svc:/system/filesystem/local' /> + value='svc:/system/filesystem/minimal' /> </dependency> <dependency name='fs-autofs'

-Updated by Colin Roche-Dutch almost 4 years ago
+Updated by Colin Roche-Dutch about 4 years ago

 This also stops bad /etc/vfstab entries from breaking ssh on boot.